Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### Can I write my own interfaces?

-Yes, third parties can write their own Kaeon FUSION interfaces using our [Kaeon FUSION Interface Development Framework](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/API/Interface%20Development%20Framework/README.md).
+Yes, third parties can write their own Kaeon FUSION interfaces using our [Kaeon FUSION Interface Development Framework](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Module%20Development%20Framework/Interfaces/README.md).

+Third parties may also write their own ONE+ directives using our [ONE+ Directive Development Framework](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Module%20Development%20Framework/Directives/README.md).

 ### Isn't the control flow of Kaeon FUSION similar to LISP?
 How is Kaeon FUSION different from LISP?